yy311/yy311.github.io/index.md

 <!-- <a href="https://scholar.google.com/citations?user=Jhj7LZUAAAAJ&hl=en">Citation</a> -->

 <p>Professor, School of Automation and State Key Lab of Digital Manufacturing Equipment and Technology,<br  />
-Deputy Director, Ministry of Education Key Lab of Image Processing and Intelligent Control, <br  />
+Ministry of Education Key Lab of Image Processing and Intelligent Control, <br  />
 Huazhong University of Science and Technology, Wuhan, China</p>